cybozu-go/neco/docs/gcp/README.md

 necogcp create host-vm
 ```

-If you want to update your existing image, run `necogcp create -u host-vm`.
+If you want to update your existing image, re-run this command.

-After login, please make sure vmx is enabled by `grep -cw vmx /proc/cpuinfo`.

 **`host-vm` instance is deleted by GAE app every evening, You have to run above step every day.**